 In most cases, having VA pay for care in the community requires pre-authorization.
 And, any care needed or recommended beyond the scope of that authorization must be approved by the VA facility that authorized the care.

-In the event of an emergency, you do not need authorization from a VA facility for treatment – simply proceed to the nearest emergency room to get the care you need.
+In the event of an emergency when a VA facility is not the nearest medical facility, do not delay treatment by attempting to request VA payment authorization first.
+Simply proceed to the nearest emergency room to get the care you need.
 A medical emergency is generally defined as a condition of such a nature that a prudent layperson would reasonably expect a delay in seeking immediate medical attention to be hazardous to life or health.
-Eligibility for VA payment of emergency care as well as deadlines for filing claims depend upon whether or not you have a service-connected condition.
+Eligibility for VA payment of emergency care as well as deadlines for filing claims depend upon whether or not you have a service-connected condition and your specific eligibility for non-VA care.
+It is important to inform the non-VA medical facility treating you that you are a Veteran.
+If inpatient care is required and you desire VA care and payment consideration, always inform the non-VA medical facility staff that you want to transfer to a VA facility when your medical condition stabilizes.
 It’s important to contact the closest VA facility as soon as possible to find out more about VA payment of your emergency care.

 If you have been rated permanently and totally disabled for a service-connected disability, your dependents may be eligible for the Civilian Health and Medical Program of the Department of Veterans Affairs, or CHAMPVA.
 This program is a comprehensive health care program in which the VA shares the cost of covered health care services and supplies with eligible beneficiaries.
 Surviving spouses and children of certain Veterans are also eligible for CHAMPVA.
 To learn more, click here.